FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R10

-A combination of colour and linewidth would do the job for us.
+A combination of color and linewidth would do the job for us.

 ..
 L10